Knowledge Base

 Semantic Bridging is our premium feature that measures how closely your brand is linked to a specific niche concept or target keyword.

 Instead of a general audit, you can input a concept (e.g., "Enterprise CRM Solutions").
-GenSight will map the vector distance between your entity and that concept, providing a roadmap to pull those two data points closer together in the AI's neural net.
+GenSight.AI will map the vector distance between your entity and that concept, providing a roadmap to pull those two data points closer together in the AI's neural net.

 What is the difference between Enterprise and Influencer modes?